kaede0e/two-species-genome-comparison-pipeline/case_study.md

 ```
 The script makes "syri.pdf" figure in your curret directory which looks like this:
 <img width="578" alt="rotated" src="https://user-images.githubusercontent.com/91504464/157101596-a56ae954-b854-4a1c-9953-8eb49f2e7f84.png">

-and you can see interesting genomic structural variants present between apricot and almond genomes.
-Especially the large inversion in the end of chromosome 4 (Pd04) stands out to me.
+and you can see interesting genomic structural variants present between apricot and almond genomes more intuitively.
+It is always a good idea to double-chec that both figures are roughly matching in alignment.
+Especially the large inversion in the end of chromosome 4 (Pd04) stands out.

-These two plots gives you a rough idea of how well the two genomes align and vary at nucleotide sequence level.
+### Troubleshooting tips ###
+If you are stuck on somewhere in the pipline and doesn't work to completion, it is a good idea to see which step is causing the problem and there are break-up scripts for you to do this.
+## 1.1 Genome alignment with minimap2
+Script found in: 02_genome_alignment_SV_detection/run_minimap2.sh
+This program is fairly computaitonally expensive, requiring memory and time to run for a complicated genome comparison.
+It may help if you run minimap2 separately from SyRI and once you get the alignment result, move onto the SyRI analysis.
+## 1.2 SyRI in two rounds
+This may not be obvious from this example Prunus genomes.
+SyRI crashes and cannot finish the job if your chromosomes are not in the correct strand.
+DNA is double-stranded, and has plus and minus strand.
+The program runs properly only if there is a sufficient amount of syntenic regions present.
+When one or more chromosomes of your query genome are somehow sequences of the opposite strands, then it fails to finish the job.
+This is why in some cases it requires you to run SyRI two-rounds; first with the non-complementary raw genome and then fix the problematic strands and run again with complementary genome.

+## 2.